 “Now, now, Amelia.
 Don’t be a tease.”

-She eyed him, the bridge of her nose wrinkling above her veil.
+The bridge of her nose wrinkled above her veil.
 “What are you going to do with the information?”

 “Pass it on to my boss.”